Blog > Compilation Engagement > Compilation Engagement in Canada: Guide for SMEs & Accounting Firms (2026)

 The process under CSRS 4200 is more structured in comparison with the old NTR.
 Here’s how it usually goes:

-• Step 1: Initial Consultation
+Step 1: Initial Consultation

 The CPA discusses the scope, needs, deadlines and accounting basis.

-• Step 2: Engagement Letter
+Step 2: Engagement Letter

 A formal contract is signed that describes responsibilities and limitations.

-• Step 3: Client provides financial information
+Step 3: Client provides financial information

 Documents include bank statements, sales and expense records, payroll details, etc.

-• Step 4: The CPA will Gain an Understanding of the Business
+Step 4: The CPA will gain an understanding of the business.

 Industry, operations, revenue model, challenges, etc.

-• Step 5: Preparation of Financial Statements
+Step 5: Preparation of Financial Statements

-CPA organizes data into a proper structure.
+CPA organises data into a proper structure.

 1. Balance sheet